cjimti/mk/_posts/2018-07-26-elasticsearch-essential-queries.md

 mast: net
 ---

 The following is an overview for Querying Elasticsearch.
-Over the years I have tried to assemble developer notes on a variety of platforms, languages and frameworks, a type of cheat-sheet but with context, not a comprehensive how-to, but a decent 15-minute overview of the features we are most likely to implement.
+Over the years I have tried to assemble developer notes for myself and my team on a variety of platforms, languages and frameworks, a type of cheat-sheet but with context, not a comprehensive how-to, but a decent 15-minute overview of the features we are most likely to implement.

 Explore the Elasticsearch official documentation: [Search in Depth].